yiemwa123/starter-hugo-academic/content/project/Movie Catalog/index.md

 ### Reflection
 There definitely could be some improvements to the aesthetics and usability of this website.
 Some major changes that I would make are:

-* Creating an edit button for each movie and give the user the opportunity to delete the movie on the editing page and modify/delete tags.
-Having the delete button show up while hovering over the title of the movie or the tags is confusing.
+* __Create an edit button for each movie and give the user the opportunity to delete the movie on the editing page and modify/delete tags.__ Having the delete button show up while hovering over the title of the movie or the tags is confusing.
 I think at the time my thinking was that it is common for users to be able to hover over specific images and more actions would be available.
-* Displaying the tags in a different way.
-For instance, I know that on YouTube, underneath the search bar there is a list of keywords that the user can click on and it will display results for that tag.
+* __Display the tags differently.__ For instance, I know that on YouTube, underneath the search bar there is a list of keywords that the user can click on and it will display results for that tag.
-* Improve the search functionality; if I could do this over, I would allow the user to be able to search movies without having to type in the whole title; rather if they type a word that matches a word in the movie title, the movie would still show up in the search results.
+* __Improve the search functionality.__ If I could do this over, I would allow the user to be able to search movies without having to type in the whole title; rather if they type a word that matches a word in the movie title, the movie would still show up in the search results.
-* In general, it would be nice to be able to conduct user testing to see what users might think of these changes and the overall usability and aesthetics of my website.
+* __Conduct user testing__ to see what users might think of these changes and the overall usability and aesthetics of my website.

 All in all this project was a good way for me to practice my front-end web development and design skills.